pdavis322/fullstack-assessment/README.md

    - Added a 300ms debounce, eliminating unnecessary API calls

 ## Enhancements
 - Implemented pagination in the UI, allowing the user to view all results returned by the API.
-The user can
+The user can navigate between pages of results with buttons at the bottom of the page.